ADGEfficiency/energy-py-linear/docs/docs/assets/battery.md

-The `epl.Battery` model is suitable for modelling an electric battery, such as a lithium-ion battery.
+The `epl.Battery` asset is suitable for modelling an electric battery, such as a lithium-ion battery.

 ## Assumptions